TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/Backend/Index.rst

 Use in ajax
 ===========

-Since the route is registered in :file:`AjaxRoutes.php` its exposed to JavaScript now and stored in the global :js:`TYPO3.settings.ajaxUrls` object identified by the used key in the registration.
+Since the route is registered in :file:`AjaxRoutes.php` its exposed to `JavaScript`:pn: now and stored in the global :js:`TYPO3.settings.ajaxUrls` object identified by the used key in the registration.
 In this example it's :js:`TYPO3.settings.ajaxUrls.example_dosomething`.